Eaton Visual Power Manager (VPM) remote monitoring and analysis software for power infrastructures

 -

-Electrical contractor series working in healthcare facilities: Understanding the electrical system
+Electrical contractor series working in healthcare facilities: Performing work on the electrical system

 Erik Hurd, Eaton Experience Center, hosts electrical training for contractors and electricians working in health care facilities like hospitals, emergency buildings, medical centers.
-Focus is on the unique essential electrical system in hospitals.
+Topics include performing work on a hospital electrical system.

 -